 He teaches what he knows quite well.

-But of the best he fails to tell,
+But of the best he falls to tell,

 Because his eyes can only see

 His A B, ab’s, and A B C.

 Unless my secret I reveal:

 If they would teach the second light;

 Praise God! the truth the world must know,

 The truth, the world must understand,